 Welcome to the world's first Social Media Index.
-The SMI shows you how much traffic the online publishing industry receives from social media every single day.
+The SMI shows you how much traffic content creators receive from social media every single day.

-The Social Media Index (SMI) shows you the percentage of traffic the online publishing industry receives from social media every single day.
+The Social Media Index (SMI) shows you the percentage of traffic that content creators receive from social media every single day.

 The importance of social media in generating web traffic is a hot topic.
 Yet there is no central repository that gives the public an insight into what that traffic actually corresponds to.
-Although there are existing analyses that try to convey this information, the granularity and scope of the SMI is unmatched.
+Although there are existing analyses that try to convey this information, the granularity and scope of the Social Media Index is unmatched.

-The SMI is the first of its kind, making it possible for anyone to easily identify trends, spot spikes and patterns in social-media generated traffic, and in many cases even identify their cause - whether it is a Facebook algorithm update, an epic celebrity scandal or a tragic bout of violence.
+The Social Media Index is the first of its kind, making it possible for anyone to easily identify trends, spot spikes and patterns in social-media generated traffic, and in many cases even identify their cause - whether it is a Facebook algorithm update, an epic celebrity scandal or a tragic bout of violence.

-The chart shows the percentage of pageviews from users who visit news publishers' websites from social networks.
+The chart shows the percentage of pageviews from users who visit content creators' websites from social networks.

 The colours show you which social network was most important, and how the importance of each social network changed over time.
 Facebook has long been the dominant source of traffic, indicated by the grey area at the bottom.
 The red area indicates the amount of traffic added by Twitter.
 You can also export the data as a CSV-file to run your own analysis and produce your own visualisations.